Authorship in MEDLINE®

 Group names are entered for a MEDLINE citation exactly the way they appear in the article, except that definite or indefinite article words such as “the” or “a” at the beginning of the name are not included.

-For articles that represent a formal guideline or practice guideline (and are thus indexed with the Medical Subject Headings (MeSH®) publication types Guideline or Practice Guideline), the name of the guideline-issuing body is entered as a group name for the MEDLINE citation, even if that name does not appear in the article byline.
+For articles that represent a formal guideline or practice guideline (and are thus indexed with the Medical Subject Headings (MeSH®) publication types Guideline or Practice Guideline), until 2015 the name of the guideline-issuing body was entered as a group name for the MEDLINE citation, even if that name did not appear in the article byline.
+Effective 2016, the group name must be in the byline to be reflected as an author in the MEDLINE citation.

 When a group name for a specific consortium, committee, study group, or the like appears in an article byline, the personal names of the members of that group may be published in the article text.
 Such names are entered as collaborator names (also called investigator names) for the MEDLINE citation.